berndporr/nmb_eeg/README.md

 Dylan DeLosAngeles e , Peter Lillie f , Andrew Hardy f , Rik.
 Clinical Neurophysiology Volume 118, Issue 8, August 2007,
 Pages 1877-1888.](https://www.sciencedirect.com/science/article/abs/pii/S1388245707001988)

-by having manually clicked on the datapoints of the 6 PSD plots in the paper and then done a polynomial fit to smooth them out.

 ![alt tag](individual_average.png)